PULSAR-ADC HDL project#

 Building the HDL project#

 The design is built upon ADI’s generic HDL reference design framework.
-ADI does not distribute the bit/elf files of these projects so they must be built from the sources available here.
+ADI distributes the bit/elf files of these projects as part of the ADI Kuiper Linux.
+If you want to build the sources, ADI makes them available on the HDL repository.
 To get the source you must clone the HDL repository, and then build the project as follows:.

 Linux/Cygwin/WSL